×

 Swot Analysis of "Rabobank: The Global Food and Agriculture Bank, Chinese Version" written by David E. Bell, Ray A. Goldberg, Mary Shelman, Aldo Sesia includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Rabobank Agriculture facing as an external strategic factors.
 Some of the topics covered in Rabobank: The Global Food and Agriculture Bank, Chinese Version case study are - Strategic Management Strategies, and Sales & Marketing.

-Some of the macro environment factors that can be used to understand the Rabobank: The Global Food and Agriculture Bank, Chinese Version casestudy better are - – cloud computing is disrupting traditional business models, there is backlash against globalization, digital marketing is dominated by two big players Facebook and Google, increasing energy prices, increasing transportation and logistics costs, increasing government debt because of Covid-19 spendings, geopolitical disruptions, banking and financial system is disrupted by Bitcoin and other crypto currencies, technology disruption, etc
+Some of the macro environment factors that can be used to understand the Rabobank: The Global Food and Agriculture Bank, Chinese Version casestudy better are - – increasing energy prices, increasing inequality as vast percentage of new income is going to the top 1%, increasing commodity prices, digital marketing is dominated by two big players Facebook and Google, central banks are concerned over increasing inflation, there is increasing trade war between United States & China, increasing transportation and logistics costs, talent flight as more people leaving formal jobs, increasing government debt because of Covid-19 spendings, etc

 12 Hrs